 Operations Research (Optimization and Modeling), Data Mining and Knowledge Discovery, Performance Evaluation and Reliability Engineering, Decision-making Techniques and Decision Support Systems, Log...

 Vilas Distinguished Achievement Professor and Paul A. Elfers Professor

-Chemical production planning and scheduling, Optimization methods for process synthesis, Supply chain management, Computational methods for novel material discovery, Assessmsent of biomass-to-fuels/chemicals strategies
+Chemical production planning and scheduling, Supply chain management, Optimization methods for chemical process synthesis, Computational methods for novel material discovery, Development and assessmsent of renewable energy strategies, Mixed-integer programming

 firstname.lastname@example.org, (608) 265-9026

 Research, Design, and Product Development - Assistive Technology, Access to Science, Technology, Engineering and Mathematics Education and Careers for Individuals with Disabilities, Formative Assessment Methods for Engineering Learning